 With a condition like diarrhea your dog or cat needs the highest value nutrition possible to provide the body with what it needs for maintenance and repair.
 Because of this we highly recommend a raw food diet.
 Raw food is how carnivores, like canines and felines, have evolved to eat and they do best on a high protein, low carbohydrate diet.
 Kibble diets are also harder for an animal to digest and this is the last thing your pet needs at this point.
 Poor digestion is related to inflammatory conditions like diarrhea, arthritis and allergies.
 In addition, because commercial pet foods contain so many different ingredients that are typically poor quality, waste products of the human food industry, it can be difficult to determine which ingredient may be contributing to your pet's condition.

 If a raw food diet is not your cup of tea, the next best thing would be a cooked, whole food diet.
-You can make your own (please educate yourself properly before you do this!) or there are now many quality premixes to choose from to which you can add your own raw or cooked meat.
+There are now many quality premixes to choose from to which you can add your own raw or cooked meat.
+If you decide to make a homemade diet please research the proper way to do this and make sure to add a calcium source like our Seaweed Calcium.
 For a quick and easy way to add high-quality protein to your dog's diet take a look at our Whey Protein Isolate.
 For more information and some product recommendations read our article How to Feed Your Dog or How to Feed Your Cat that can be found in our Education section.

 This formula contains a cold-processed whey protein isolate supplying the important amino acid glutamine, colostrum that provides anti-inflammatory proline-rich polypeptides and healing growth factors that help to repair damaged tissue along with organic Aloe vera that provides soothing, anti-inflammatory and healing benefits.
 All these nutrients are important to the growth and maintenance of intestinal cells and can greatly benefit dogs and cats with inflammatory bowel issues.